How To Set Up and Load the Moog Infinity Feeding Pump Correctly

 How To Load The Infinity Cassette Correctly

-Correct Infinity cassette loading starts with the cassette itself sitting in the pump the way the system expects.
+Correct Infinity cassette loading starts with the cassette sitting in the pump the way the system expects.
 If the cassette is not seated correctly, the pump may appear loaded but still not run.
-That is one reason “why does Infinity look loaded but not run?” is often a cassette seating or tubing placement question rather than a larger pump problem.
+That is why “why does Infinity look loaded but not run?” is often a cassette seating or tubing placement issue rather than a larger pump problem.

 During Infinity pump cassette setup, the cassette should be placed into the cassette receptacle correctly, the silicone tubing should be positioned around the pump wheel as directed, and the pump door should close fully.
 If the cassette placement is off, the cassette alignment is uneven, or the pump door closure is incomplete, startup problems can follow even when the rest of the feeding set loading looks normal.